Chanty

 The good side of being an imposter

 As it turns out, having imposter syndrome can actually be a good sign.
 How so?
-People with imposter syndrome tend to be perfectionists, which means they’re highly motivated and more likely to spend extra hours working to make sure they excell in every single field.
+People with imposter syndrome tend to be perfectionists, which means they’re highly motivated and more likely to spend extra hours working to make sure they excel in every single field.
 So if you do suffer from imposter syndrome, chances are you’re doing a pretty good job 😉

 How to overcome imposter syndrome?